Parents should choose civility over confrontation: Tailor

 A parent’s behaviour in a divorce case will also have a significant impact on their children, Tailor says.

-In her own experience, Tailor says she has seen cases where one parent will try to limit the other parent’s access to the child, or attempt to alienate the child from them.
+One parent will try to limit the other’s access to the child, or attempt to alienate the child from them.

 “At the end of the day, children end up losing in those scenarios because they are saddled with the emotional harm that causes,” she says.